ljbo82/cpp-project-builder-doc/builder.mk.md

   * **Ready for layers:** no
   * **Allowed origins:** makefile
   * **Restrictions:**
-    * This variable will be modified by build system in order to include detected default directories.
+    * This variable will be modified by build system in order to include detected default directories
-    * In order to achive flexibility on multiplatform projects, it is strongly recommeded to append values to this variable (using `+=` makefile operator) instead of setting a value directly.
+    * In order to achive flexibility on multiplatform projects, it is strongly recommeded to append values to this variable (using `+=` makefile operator) instead of setting a value directly
     * A list is composed by values delimited by whitespaces (this is a GNU make restriction).
-For this reason, paths containing spaces are not supported.
+For this reason, paths containing spaces are not supported
+    * Directories must be located inside [`$(CURDIR)`](https://www.gnu.org/software/make/manual/make.html#index-CURDIR) (if this condition is not met, an error will be raised by the build system)

 <a name="SRC_FILES"></a>
 * **`SRC_FILES`**